Showvik2405/Showvik2405/README.md

 🧠 **Raspberry Pi for AI:** Exploring the capabilities of Raspberry Pi for artificial intelligence applications, paving the way for innovative AI solutions in diverse fields.

-## Skills
+<! ## Skills

 - Implementing AI and machine learning algorithms for automation and intelligent systems.
 - Proficiency in Autodesk AutoCAD , Blenda.
 - Crafting sophisticated applications for diverse platforms using Dart, Flutter, and more.
 - Expertise in C, C++, Java, Python, and Arduino programming.
-- Utilizing Raspberry Pi for AI and robotics projects.
+- Utilizing Raspberry Pi for AI and robotics projects.>

 ## Let's Collaborate!